dpisano/docker-bro/README.md

 http://sickbits.net/running-bro-on-live-network-traffic-in-a-docker-container/

 I started with what he had and fix some bugs that I ran into.
-After that I Optimize the build process to make the  smallest possible image that I could.
+After that I optimize the build process to make the  smallest possible image that I could.

+To run this you should use the following command line options.

+``-d --net=host -v /opt/bro/logs:/opt/bro/logs -v /opt/bro/spool:/opt/bro/spool`